king-11/blog/content/posts/microsoft/index.md

 ---
 title: "OnCampus Microsoft Interview"
 date: 2021-08-10T13:22:41+05:30
-tags: [SDE, Interview, DSA, Projects, Internship, Microsoft]
+tags: [microsoft, life, tech]
 cover:
     image: "interview.webp"
     relative: true
 ---

 Microsoft is like a dream company for many people me included :P.

 Why won't it be its the company which develops typescript making web app development so much easier, VSCode favourite IDE of all developers 😌, Azure Cloud Services, Windows the first Operating System that most people use.